-- The winner of the coin toss chooses first possession or direction of play - All possessions start on the 5 yard line 1st down and midfield to gain - The ball must be snapped between the legs, not off to one side - 3 plays to cross midfield, 3 plays to score!! - 3 plays to cross midfield for a 1st down.
+- The winner of the coin toss chooses first possession or direction of play - All possessions start on the 5 yard line 1st down and midfield to gain - Snapping the Ball: - o In the co-ed division, the ball must be snapped between the legs. - o In the all-girls division, the ball must be snapped from the ground but does not have to be snapped between the legs.
+The ball may be snapped to any player whose feet are at least 2 yards behind the line of scrimmage.
+The player receiving the snap is considered the quarterback for that play. - 3 plays to cross midfield, 3 plays to score!! - 3 plays to cross midfield for a 1st down.
 Failing to do so will result in a turnover on downs.
-Crossing it will give you an additional 3 plays to score a touchdown - Interceptions can be returned for a score (6, 2 or 1 point(s)) - Teams switch directions in the 2nd half - There are No Kickoffs - No Blocking/Impeding - Player can not intentionally cutoff, reroute or impede the progress of a defender and his clear path to the flags - Contact is not necessary for a foul - Player can trail runner but not lead/impede defenders - Fumbles are dead The ball is spotted where it hits the ground. - Exception: Forward fumble Brought back to where the ball was lost
+Crossing it will give you an additional 3 plays to score a touchdown - Interceptions can be returned for a score (6, 2 or 1 point(s)) - Teams switch directions in the 2nd half - There are No Kickoffs - No Blocking/Impeding - Player can not intentionally cutoff, reroute or impede the progress of a defender and his clear path to the flags

+- Contact is not necessary for a foul - Player can trail runner but not lead/impede defenders - Fumbles are dead The ball is spotted where it hits the ground. - Exception: Forward fumble Brought back to where the ball was lost